-Nominations and applications are now being accepted for a full-time, twelve-month core faculty position with corresponding administrative responsibilities as the Doctoral Capstone Coordinator (entry-level OTD program), within the Department of Occupational Therapy, School of Health Professions, at the University of Alabama at Birmingham.
+Nominations and applications are now being accepted for a full-time, twelve-month faculty position within the Department of Occupational Therapy, School of Health Professions, at the University of Alabama at Birmingham.
 Faculty rank and tenure status are commensurate with qualifications and experience.
 The Department of Occupational Therapy offers graduate programs for both entry level and post professional students, and co-sponsors an interdisciplinary Ph.D. in Rehabilitation Science with the Department of Physical Therapy.
-Plans are underway to transition to an entry-level clinical doctorate degree in occupational therapy in the summer of 2021 A vibrant faculty offers research expertise in many areas and the Department’s Low Vision Therapy Program is a unique national resource.
+A vibrant faculty offers research expertise in many areas and the Department’s Low Vision Therapy Program is a unique national resource.
 The UAB community, University-Wide Interdisciplinary Research Centers and the UAB/Lakeshore Research Collaborative offer excellent research opportunities for faculty and students.
-For this position, primary responsibilities will include working with the Academic Fieldwork Coordinator to:
+For this position, primary responsibilities will include:

 UAB is an Equal Opportunity/Affirmative Action Employer committed to fostering a diverse, equitable and family-friendly environment in which all faculty and staff can excel and achieve work/life balance irrespective of, race, national origin, age, genetic or family medical history, gender, faith, gender identity and expression as well as sexual orientation.
 UAB also encourages applications from individuals with disabilities and veterans.